-The program leading to the Master of Science in Nursing includes three programs with three different curricula, each of which has a specific content focus relative to the roles of nurse educator, family nurse practitioner, or nurse administrator (health services administration).
-Each student must complete either a thesis or research paper.
+The program leading to the Master of Science in Nursing includes four programs with different curricula, each of which has a specific content focus relative to the roles of nurse educator, family nurse practitioner, family psychiatric mental health nurse practitioner, or nurse administrator (health services administration).
+Each student must complete either a thesis or evidence-based project (EBP).

-Admission to candidacy will occur when the graduate student successfully presents the prospectus for the thesis or research paper.
-At this time, the student will be approved to complete the thesis or research paper required for the MSN degree.
-The student's Graduate Advisory Committee will complete the form at the time of the defense and file it with the Chair of the John and Nevils Wilson School of Nursing.
+Admission to candidacy will occur when the graduate student successfully presents the prospectus for the thesis or evidence-based project.
+At this time, the student will be approved to complete the thesis or project required for the MSN degree.
+The student's Graduate Advisory Committee or EBP course faculty will complete the form at the time of the presentation and file it with the Chair of the John and Nevils Wilson School of Nursing.
 The student will receive a copy at the conclusion of the presentation meeting.
-Requirements for the Thesis or Research Paper can be found in the MSN Student Handbook at http://hs2.mwsu.edu/nurs-ing/pdf/graduate-handbook.pdf.
+Requirements for the Thesis or EBP can be found in the MSN Student Handbook at http://hs2.mwsu.edu/nursing/pdf/graduate-handbook.pdf.